This article originally appeared on Broadly.

 Sadly, yes, I have cheated in a relationship, and more than once, too.
 Each time I cheat with the same guy because I'm convinced he'll suddenly want to be with me again.
 He was my first serious relationship and definitely the first person I fell in love with.
 Honestly, I think I've just never gotten over him.

 I was dating this guy for about two years.
 Towards the end of our relationship he started to become very possessive, manipulative, and quite abusive.
 He had a few fetishes that he often would try force me to play into.
 For example, he was into obese women and the idea of feeding someone until they became obese.
-When I said no [to that], he refused to sleep with me; instead, he would watch porn in front of me and masturbate.
+When I said no [to that], he refused to sleep with me.
 It was pretty fucked up and really messed with me.

-I was really wasted and high on speed at a party, and I was talking to one of my male friends about it—he was also drunk and high.
+I was really wasted at a party, and I was talking to one of my male friends about it.
 One thing led to another, and I slept with my friend.
 When I went home the next day, I packed my shit from our apartment, told my boyfriend what happened, and then went back to my parents' house.
 Things got worse from there.
 He ended up stalking me and my family for roughly six months.
 He would send my parents letters telling them that I just needed to realize that I still loved him, and he would send me letters saying that if I didn't get back with him he would kill himself.
 I found him asleep on my porch more than once.
 He would often park his car at the gas station opposite my house and just watch.
 Cheating was a shitty move.
 It's a horrible thing to do to someone, but I think it's safe to say it got me out of a really fucked-up relationship.

 At one point we were at the top of some mountain watching a convocation of eagles soar above us in an infinity pattern, and I was like, if I kiss this guy, my relationship is over.